 The quaint cottage filled Whitby renowned for fishing and its Abbey. are within easy reach by car and well worth the visit taking in Robin Hoods Bay and maybe a trip of the Bark Endeavour.

 Why not visit Park Rose Pottery, Cruckley Animal Farm, Bridlington Heritage Museum, Sailing from the beach, Burton Agnes Hall or perhaps Bondville Miniature Village.
 If you are with your family then maybe a visit to the Leisure World, John Bull World of Rock and the Beside The Seaside Museum would be more suitable.

 After all the sight seeing, why not pop into the 60’s coffee bar for a relaxing break a bite to eat from their themed menu’s and have a coffee.

-The town boasts a superb shopping complex and two 18 hole golf courses.
+The town boasts a superb shopping complex and two excellent full 18 hole golf courses.
 The seafront road-train takes visitors to all the traditional attractions, including funfairs and amusement arcades and for those times when the sun is behind the clouds you could visit the forum complex.

 As Bridlington grew, it has incorporated the deserted village of Hildersthorpe which is incorporated in the golf course.

-The climate is temperate with warm summers and cool, wet winters.
+The climate of Bridlington is temperate with warm summers and cool, wet winters.
 The town being on the east Yorkshire coast of the North Sea, temperatures can vary as much as 5 or 10C from inland such as York due to the wind factor of the sea cooling the summer temperature and warming the winter frosts.
 The hottest months of the year are from June to September, with temperatures reaching an average high of 19 °C.